The only way a couple can divorce is by getting a decision of the court. To get a court decision, the couple must complete some important steps.

-The process starts when one of the spouses files this document in court.
+The court process starts when one spouse files an application for divorce in court.

-The case protocol must be filed within three months after service.
+The spouses must prepare a case protocol and file it in court within three months after service.

 4 – Hearing on Provisional Measures

-The judge listens to both spouses and decides on provisional measures.
-This happens a few months after the court process started.
+The hearing on provisional measures is usually held a few months after the court process was started.

 5 – Fixing the Trial Date

 To get a date for the trial, the spouses must file a document called a “request for setting down for trial and judgement.”
 This document must be filed in the office of the court within one year after the case protocol is accepted.

 All necessary documents must be ready before a trial date can be fixed.